 Both CAPM and APT are asset pricing models, but they differ fundamentally in approach.
 Understanding when to use each model helps practitioners choose the right tool for their analysis.

 The Fama-French three-factor model (adding size and value factors) and five-factor model (adding profitability and investment factors) represent practical implementations of APT that have gained wide acceptance.
-These models often explain more return variation than CAPM alone but require more data and are more complex to implement.
+The five-factor model explains 71-94% of cross-section return variance, compared to CAPM's single market factor.
+However, these models require more data and are harder to implement in practice.

 Expected Return = 4.25% + 1.2 x 5.5% = 10.85%